-The Contractor shall immediately notify the Coalition and OEL's Inspector General and Information Security Manager in writing of any Security Incident or Breach of Security of which it becomes aware by its employees, subcontractors, agents or representatives.
+The Contractor shall immediately notify the Coalition and DEL's Inspector General (at lnspector.General@OEL.myflorida.com) and Information Security Manager (at lnspector.General@OEL.myflorida.com) in writing of any Security Incident or Breach of Security of which it becomes aware by its employees, subcontractors, agents or representatives.
 Notwithstanding requirements of s.
-501.171(3), F.S., the Contractor's notification shall be made in writing to the Coalition and OEL's IG Security Manager within 24 hours after the Contractor learns of the security incident or breach.
+501.171(3), F.S., the Contractor's notification shall be made in writing to the Coalition and DEL's IG Security Manager within 24 hours after the Contractor learns of the security incident or breach.
 The Contractor's notification shall identify: (i) the nature of the unauthorized use or disclosure, (ii) the confidential information used or disclosed, (iii) who made the unauthorized use or received the unauthorized disclosure, (iv) what the Contractor has done or shall do to mitigate any deleterious effect of the unauthorized use or disclosure, and (v) what corrective action the Contractor has taken or shall take to prevent future similar unauthorized use or disclosure.
 The Contractor shall provide any additional information, including a full written report, as reasonably requested by the Coalition.